-When To Take Whey Protein?
+When Is The Right Time To Take Whey Protein?

 Posted on March 04 2018

-Whey protein is the cheapest and most common form of whey protein, a byproduct of cheese production.
-Whey protein concentrate is a common bodybuilding supplement used to increase dietary protein intake, often with the goal of maximizing muscle hypertrophy.
+Whey Protein is the cheapest and most common form of whey protein, a byproduct of cheese production.
+Whey Protein Concentrate is a common bodybuilding supplement used to increase dietary protein intake, often with the goal of maximizing muscle hypertrophy.

-Whey protein typically comes in three major forms: Concentrate (WPC), Isolate (WPI), and Hydrosylate (WPH).
+Whey Protein typically comes in three major forms: Concentrate (WPC), Isolate (WPI), and Hydrosylate (WPH).

 Concentrates' typically have a low (but still significant) level of fat and cholesterol but, in general, have higher levels of bioactive compounds as well as carbohydrates in the form of lactose.
 They are only 29% to 89% protein by weight.

-Whey protein is thought to be the best form of protein for the body to digest and use.
-Whey protein is rich in glutamine and branched chain amino acids (BCAAs).
+Whey Protein is thought to be the best form of protein for the body to digest and use.
+Whey Protein is rich in glutamine and branched chain amino acids (BCAAs).
 These are considered essential amino acids for anyone who trains by providing an energy source to counteract muscle breakdown and support recovery.
-Whey protein can be used in several biochemical processes and is essential for muscle contraction, growth, and repair.
-Whey protein is also used for maintaining several metabolic processes and for controlling body composition.
+Whey Protein can be used in several biochemical processes and is essential for muscle contraction, growth, and repair.
+Whey Protein is also used for maintaining several metabolic processes and for controlling body composition.

-The best time to take whey protein is within 1 hour of finishing your workout to help the recovery of your muscles.
+The best time to take Whey Protein is within 1 hour of finishing your workout to help the recovery of your muscles.
 Of course, studies show the repair and regrowth of the body can take up to 48 hours.
 This is why people take between 20g to 30g of whey protein throughout the day.

 As glycogen stores run low overnight, the body is forced to turn to amino acid stores to power metabolic processes.
 This places the muscle into a catabolic (or breakdown) state.
-Whey protein is a fast-digesting protein that is perfect for when you wake up since it quickly delivers amino acids to your muscles and counteracts muscle breakdown.
+Whey Protein is a fast-digesting protein that is perfect for when you wake up since it quickly delivers amino acids to your muscles and counteracts muscle breakdown.
 Most experts recommend consuming a quality whey protein shake, such as Whey Protein 80, first thing in the morning.
 This is because of its impressive Biological Value and great amino acid profile which ultimately 'sets' you up for the day.

 Research has found that protein synthesis is increased when whey protein was taken 'immediately before resistance exercise'.
 For this reason, try including 25-35 grams of whey protein as the basis for your pre-workout shake.